-Ellington has also served as a consultant for more than 100 teacher institutes on Japan throughout the United States and co-directed eleven study tours of Japan for schoolteachers.
-Currently, Ellington serves as the Tennessee coordinator for the Freeman Foundation-funded National Consortium for Teaching about Asia, and is responsible for teaching and supervising courses on the histories of China, Japan, and the Koreas for educators.
+Ellington is founding editor of Education About Asia, an international teaching journal published by the Association for Asian Studies and now in its 22nd year of publication.
+He has authored four books on Japan, and co-authored one book on East Asia.
+He was editor of ABC-CLIO’s Asia: A Global Handbook series, and is currently editor of the Association for Asian Studies Key Issues in Asian Studies series.
+Ellington has also served as a consultant for more than 100 teacher institutes on East Asia and economics/world history throughout the U.S. and co-directed 13 study tours of East Asian countries for schoolteachers.
+He serves as the Tennessee coordinator for the Freeman Foundation-funded National Consortium for Teaching Asia, and is responsible for teaching and supervising courses on the histories of China, Japan, and the Koreas for educators.